 Also, it’s important to note that you may sometimes experience intermittent relief from the pain, but this does not mean the infection has gone away.
 Diagnosis and treatment are still necessary.

-Root canal treatment and therapy involves first administering a local anesthetic to the tooth and the surrounding area to prevent you from feeling any pain.
+Root canal or Endodontic treatment involve first administering a local anesthetic to the tooth and the surrounding area to prevent you from feeling any pain.
 Your dentist will then remove the infected or affected tissue, including the pulp chamber and root canals of your tooth.

 Most patients are able to resume their normal activities after root canal therapy, but you may experience temporary sensitivity or tenderness around the tooth.
 This typically subsides rather quickly and can easily be treated with over-the-counter medications such as ibuprofen.